 passion to care for the least of these,

 recalling past investment, confusion dispelled.

 Kurt, born athletic a runner and player,

 running to foretell,

-Dad is there when he's in crisis wishing him well,
+Dad is there when in crisis wishing him well,

 Lori, a nurse healing patients from pain,